 - In 1996, the voters of the State of California approved Proposition 215 (codified as California Health and Safety Code section 11362.5 and titled the "Compassionate Use Act of 1996"); and - The intent of Proposition 215 was to enable persons who are in need of cannabis for medical purposes to be able to obtain and use it without fear of criminal prosecution under limited, specified circumstances; and - 3.
 In 2004, Senate Bill 420 was enacted (codified as California Health and Safety Code section 11362.7 et seq. and titled the "Medical Marijuana Program Act") to clarify the scope of the Compassionate Use Act of 1996.
 The Medical Marijuana Program Act allows counties to adopt and enforce rules and regulations consistent with its provisions; and - 4.
 In 2011, Assembly Bill 2650 was enacted (codified as California Health and Safety Code section 11362.768).
-This law affirms that counties can adopt ordinances that restrict the location and establishment of medical cannabis collectives and cooperatives; and - 5.
-Pursuant to the Medical Marijuana Program Act, patients and caregivers may provide and acquire medical cannabis in a cooperative or collective manner wherein caregiver members may cultivate cannabis for the use of patient members, with costs and revenues of the cooperative or collective allocated accordingly; and - 6.
-In 2015 and 2016, Assembly Bill 243, Assembly Bill 266, Senate Bill 643 and Senate Bill 837 were enacted (codified, in part, as California Business and Professions Code section 19300 et seq. and titled the "Medical Cannabis Regulation and Safety Act").
-These bills also amended provisions of the Medical Marijuana Program Act related to the cultivation of medical cannabis; and - 7.
-The Medical Cannabis and Safety Act establishes a comprehensive framework to license and regulate commercial medical cannabis cultivation, manufacturing, distribution, transportation, sales, and testing; and
+This law affirms that counties can adopt ordinances that restrict the location and establishment of medical cannabis collectives and cooperatives; and - Pursuant to the Medical Marijuana Program Act, patients and caregivers may provide and acquire medical cannabis in a cooperative or collective manner wherein caregiver members may cultivate cannabis for the use of patient members, with costs and revenues of the cooperative or collective allocated accordingly; and - 6.
+In 2015 and 2016, Assembly Bill 243, Assembly Bill 266, Senate Bill 643 and Senate Bill 837 were enacted (codified, in part, as California Business and Professions Code section 19300 et seq. and titled the "Medical Cannabis Marijuana Regulation and Safety Act").
+These bills also amended provisions of the Medical Marijuana Program Act related to the cultivation of medical cannabis; and - 6-7.
+In 2016, Senate Bill 837 was enacted to change all references to medical marijuana or marijuana to medical cannabis or cannabis, including changing the name of the Medical Marijuana Regulation and Safety Act to the Medical Cannabis Regulation and Safety Act; and